Aanchal59/UDP-Sender-App/README.md

-Tracking UDP packets using an input of IP Address and Port No. with a buffer being traversed inorder to ensure the successfull delivery of the data packets in the channel.
+Tracking UDP packets using an input of IP Address and Port No. with a buffer being traversed inorder to ensure the successfull delivery of the data packets in the channel using QT5 Creator.